SICPDistilled/website/views/section/2-data-abstraction.md

 `denom`.
-In general, the under- lying idea of data abstraction is to identify for each type of data object a basic set of operations in terms of which all manipulations of data objects of that type will be expressed, and then to use only those oper- ations in manipulating the data.
+In general, the under- lying idea of data abstraction is to identify for each type of data object a basic set of operations in terms of which all manipulations of data objects of that type will be expressed, and then to use only those operations in manipulating the data.

 We can envision the structure of the rational-number system as shown